flamepygmy/RaveBeast/README.md

 top:
   - can be printed in various nozzle sizes, printed mine on 0.6
   - print upside down (top against the build plate)
-  - no need for supports
+  - no need for supports depending on printer, if problems getting the opening for the USB cable printed, add support enforcers there

 wristrest:
   - can be printed in various nozzle sizes, printed mine on 0.6